Skip to main content

 List all available catalogs in your organization:

-oleander catalog list
+oleander catalogs list

 List tables